DaveChP/Sheets-to-JS-Object-Array/ReadMe.md

 ## About

-SheetsToObjectArray.gs is a Google Apps Script that reads tabular data in a Google spreadsheet and converts it to a javascript array of objects and to equivalent JSON, for use in javascript projects.
+`SheetsToObjectArray.gs` is a Google Apps Script that reads tabular data in a Google spreadsheet and converts it to a javascript array of objects and to equivalent JSON, for use in javascript projects.

 ## How to Use `sheetsToObjectArray.gs`

 For users familiar with Google Apps Scripts, set up is trivial: navigate to the spreadsheet you want to convert and create a linked script using the source code pasted from either of the accompanying files [(sheetsToObjectArray.txt](./sheetsToObjectArray.txt) and [sheetsToObjectArray.gs)](./sheetsToObjectArray.gs).
-Running the script will result in the execution message containing the required code and a copy will be created as a google doc in Google Drive.
+Running the script will result in the execution message containing the required code and a copy will be created as a Google Doc in Google Drive.

 ## Detailed Instructions

-1) Navigate to the required spreadsheet.
+1) Navigate to the required Google Sheets spreadsheet in a web browser.
 Best results are obtained with simple tabular data having a single header row.
 Like this:

 ![Google Sheets data table](./images/01_spreadsheet.png)